pegeler/tocgen/README.md

                         specified.
 ```

-After installation, you will have access to a console utility called `pantoc`.
+After installation, you will have access to a console utility called `tocgen`.
-Provide `pantoc` with the file name for which you would like to generate a
+Provide `tocgen` with the file name for which you would like to generate a
 table of contents.
 The output is sent to _stdout_ by default, so it can be
 copy-pasted manually.
 Or you can output directly into the document with certain
 text editors like `vim` or `emacs`.